Jean28518/event-management-system/README.md

 # only activate (uncomment) one of these:
 #EMAIL_USE_TLS=True
 #EMAIL_USE_SSL=True

+# To set a custom time zone uncomment this line and adjust it to your timezone:
+#TIME_ZONE=Europe/Berlin
 ```

 If you want to activate https://, change http:// to your server domain (e.g. www.example.com) in ``src/caddy/Caddyfile``.